atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 y
 she was never pleased when he missed any opportunity of feeing her, of feeing her alone.
 In those interviews they botsh indulged. themselves in giving a loose to their tender sensations, Fanny, tod
 V
-much Softened by her lover’s impassioned behavioifr, grew unable, in a very short time, to refuse him — ‘what she conss* 4 dered as — an innocent return.
+much Softened by her lover’s impassioned behavioifr, grew unable, in a very short time, to refuse him --‘what she conss* 4 dered as --an innocent return.
 When st womastgoes sofar, she will not find it an easy shatter to stop herself from going farther', from passing the bounds ff prudence; never to be passed with.
 Safety.
 '< s *. • ' ■ •«
 *1 ’ ..... «